compose-spec/compose-spec/05-services.md

 ### volumes

-`volumes` defines mount host paths or named volumes that must be accessible by service containers.
+`volumes` define mount host paths or named volumes that must be accessible by service containers.

-If the mount is a host path and is only used by a single service, it may be declared as part of the service definition instead of the top-level `volumes` key.
+If the mount is a host path and is only used by a single service, it can be declared as part of the service definition.
 To reuse a volume across multiple services, a named volume must be declared in the [top-level `volumes` key](07-volumes.md).

-This example shows a named volume (`db-data`) being used by the `backend` service, and a bind mount defined for a single service
+The following example shows a named volume (`db-data`) being used by the `backend` service, and a bind mount defined for a single service.

 ```yml
 services: